a-savoy/hvc-song-response-exercise/README.md

     pip install -r requirements.txt notebook
     jupyter notebook

 The first two lines create and switch into a virtual environment.
-They matter: on macOS and most Linux systems the interpreter is 'python3' rather than 'python', and there is no bare 'pip' command at all until an environment is activated.
+On macOS and most Linux systems, the interpreter is 'python3' rather than 'python', and there is no 'pip' command at all until an environment is activated.
 On Windows, activate with '.venv\Scripts\activate' instead of the 'source' line.